benoitf/theia-website/doc/Authoring_Plugins.md

 ![Yeoman plugin output](images/plug-ins/yeoman-plugin.png "Yeoman plugin output")

-Pick up default values for each questions. (default name and backend plug-in)
+Pick up default values for each question. (default name and backend plug-in)

 At this step, in `theia-hello-world-plugin` folder there is a plug-in that is already built with associated source code.